ryanatkn/svelte-library-transitive-types-bug-reproduction/README.md

 and package.json `exports` aliases causes this.

-(this is a fresh install of a `npm create svelte@latest` library project with TypeScript and Svelte 4 - the same problem happens with Svelte 5)
+(this is a fresh install of a `npm create svelte@latest` library project with TypeScript and Svelte 4 - the same problem happens with Svelte 5 and using `tsc` manually outputs types as expected)

 1. Run this command: (does not work on Windows, the script is simple to do manually)